-- 1. Map: a physical map is unequaled for synthesizing vast amounts of data on one page, for route finding, and for being impervious to battery failure; digital maps are unequaled for ease of use (containing a "you are here" arrow), zoom, multiple map types and satellite imagery, routes from others, tracks for where you've been. - 2.
-Altimeter: a simple-to-use instrument that works with a topographic map to help determine location.
-Digital wrist altimeters are of high reliability and work under any conditions. - 3.
+- 1. Map: a physical map is unequaled for synthesizing vast amounts of data on one page, for route finding, and for being impervious to battery failure; digital maps are unequaled for ease of use (containing a "you are here" arrow), zoom, multiple map types and satellite imagery, routes from others, and tracks for where you've been. - 2.
+Altimeter: an instrument that works with a topographic map to help determine location.
+Digital wrist altimeters are of high reliability and work under any conditions.
+Barometric "analog" altimeters are not battery dependent but require only air pressure to function. - 3.
 Compass: in skilled hands, the compass is a reliable instrument to help determine your location and direction of travel. - 4.
-Global Positioning System (GPS) device: this simple-to-use instrument makes navigation simple but is prone to battery failure, temperature, and breakage. - 5.
+Global Positioning System (GPS) device: this instrument can aid in determining a highly accurate point position, but does not relinquish the navigator from understanding how to read a topo map, or how to safely negotiate a route through complex topography.
+It is battery and satellite-signal dependent, and can lose functionality in cold temperatures. - 5.
 Personal locator beacon ("PLB") or satellite communicator to contact emergency first responders.
 Wilderness navigators need to carry these relatively new tools and know-how to use them.
 If life is threatened, they need to be able to communicate with emergency responders.
 THIS IS NOW THE LEGAL "STANDARD OF CARE."